 - Possible reduced scarring due to less disturbance of the tissue.

 - More precise placement of the hip replacement components due to the use of intra-operative x-ray that confirms the size and positioning of the parts during surgery.

 Every surgical approach has risks and benefits, and the anterior approach is not the right procedure for every patient.
-The safest approach for a hip replacement and performance of a hip replacement depends on your age, weight, body type, activity level and other factors.
+The safest approach for a hip replacement and the performance of a hip replacement depends on your age, weight, body type, activity level, and other factors.